Asp (character): Fictional character biography

-When the Serpent Society put Diamondback on trial, the Asp voted in her favor.
-When King Cobra ordered the death of Diamondback, the Asp contacted Sidewinder to rescue Diamondback.
-The Asp and Black Mamba fought the other Serpent Society members, but were captured along with Paladin and Diamondback by King Cobra and Bushmaster.
+When the Serpent Society put Diamondback on trial, Asp voted in her favor.
+When King Cobra ordered the death of Diamondback, Asp contacted Sidewinder to rescue Diamondback.
+Asp and Black Mamba fought the other Serpent Society members, but were captured along with Paladin and Diamondback by King Cobra and Bushmaster.
 With the help of Captain America, the four of them escaped and defeated the Serpent Society.

 She also briefly battled Alpha Flight during the Acts of Vengeance while fleeing the first Superhuman Registration Act, where it was revealed that she is a mutant.
 She soon joined Diamondback and Black Mamba in forming BAD Girls, Inc., adopting a new costume.
 After being ambushed by Anaconda and captured by the Serpent Society, the B.A.D.
 Girls were rescued by MODAM.
 With other female costumed criminals, the B.A.D.
 Girls were invited aboard Superia's cruise ship and joined her Femizons.
 When Captain America and Paladin infiltrated the cruise ship the Femizons resided on, Asp and Black Mamba decided to help the heroes escape Superia.
 Asp, Black Mamba, and Impala went to one of the "Bar With No Name" locations, and battled Battleaxe, Steel Wind, and Golddigger.
 Asp and her friends broke into a former Serpent Society headquarters, battled Sersi, and took an abandoned Serpent Saucer.

 She later joined up with the Serpent Society once again, but then left to be reunited with the B.A.D.
 Girls as freelance mercenaries.
-They went up against Cable, Deadpool, Luke Cage, and Iron Fist, and eventually teamed up with The Cat to find the "Dominus Objective."
+They went up against Cable, Deadpool, Luke Cage, and Iron Fist, and eventually teamed up with The Cat to find the "Dominus Objective".
 However, the B.A.D.
 Girls eventually discover that Cable was the one who hired them.

 Asp is one of the few mutants who retained their powers after the events of M-Day.